A General Theory of Exploitation and Class

-A General Theory of Exploitation and Class is a 1982 book about the exploitation of labour and social class by the economist and political scientist John Roemer.
+A General Theory of Exploitation and Class is a 1982 book about the exploitation of labour and social class written by the economist and political scientist John Roemer.
 The book was first published in the United States by Harvard University Press.

-The book received positive reviews, and was discussed in a dedicated issue of Politics & Society.
+The book received positive reviews, and it was discussed in a dedicated issue of Politics & Society.
 However, reviewers described Roemer's conclusions as controversial.
 A General Theory of Exploitation and Class is considered part of analytical Marxism.

 Summary

 Roemer aims to "embed the Marxian theory of exploitation in a more general theory of exploitation which will be capable of specializing to cases other than capitalism", and in particular to socialism.
 He argues that this would make it possible to "propose a theory of exploitation and class for socialism which can provide a basis for a materialist political theory of socialism."
 He also discusses the labor theory of value.

-Publication history

-A General Theory of Exploitation and Class was first published by Harvard University Press in 1982.
+The book explores a variety of economic models, and is organized into three parts.
+In part one, Roemer presents the Marxian idea that those with fewer productive assets who sell labor are exploited by those with more productive assets who hire labor.
+In part two, Roemer points out that when economic participants have different levels of skill, or "labor power", there may exist wealthy laborers and poor employers.
+In part three, he describes this as a problem with the Marxian theory of exploitation and presents his general theory of exploitation, which dispenses with the labor theory of value and focuses on "property relations".
+He then uses his theory to explain the exploitation that exists in socialist countries and discusses his theory in relation to historical materialism.